Enhance what already exists

 Blau getöntes, geometrisch geschnittenes Portrait von Sascha Tenholter, verantwortlich für die Biogaseinspeisung.

-Enabling change
+Enable change

-We are changing to enable change.
+We are undergoing a transformation in order to enable change.